OS4ED/openSIS-Classic/README.md

-# openSIS
+# openSIS Classic
-Community Edition version 9.0 (12/31/2022)
-Created by [OS4ED](https://www.os4ed.com/)
+Community Edition version 9.0 (Rel date: 12/31/2022) Created by [OS4ED](https://www.os4ed.com/)

-[openSIS](https://www.opensis.com/) is an easy to use Student Information System for organizing student information and school-related operations to promote efficiency in K-12 and higher education school systems.
+openSIS is an easy to use Student Information System for organizing student information and school-related operations to promote efficiency in K-12, trade schools and higher education school systems.

 ## Key Features